peazip/PeaZip-Translations/README.md

 On Windows systems, context menu and SendTo menu items can be translated independently from the text of the main app.

+SendTo menu entries are .lnk files (changing the link file name changes the text in the SendTo menu entry) available in (peazip)\res\share\batch folder, and contributed translations are in https://github.com/peazip/PeaZip-Translations/releases/tag/0

 Windows 7+ context menu entries are avaliable as .reg scripts in (peazip)\res\share\lang-wincontext folder, and contributed translations are in https://github.com/peazip/PeaZip-Translations/releases/tag/0.0

-Windows 11 mini-context menu entries are available as .reg scripts too, in (peazip)\res\share\batch folder.
+Windows 11 mini-context menu entries are available as .reg scripts too, in (peazip)\res\share\batch folder, and contributed translations are in https://github.com/peazip/PeaZip-Translations/releases/tag/0.1

-SendTo menu entries are .lnk files (changing the link file name changes the text in the SendTo menu entry) available in (peazip)\res\share\batch folder, and contributed translations are in https://github.com/peazip/PeaZip-Translations/releases/tag/0

 Note For Translators
 ------